Probing untouchable environment as a resource for quantum computing: Main results

-Let $\mathcal{H}_S$ and $\mathcal{H}_E$ be the Hilbert spaces of the principal system ($S$) and its environment ($E$), whose dimensions are $d_S$ and $d_E$, respectively.
-A key assumption we make here is that $d_E$ is finite, although it can be unknown.
+\item[(v)] State tomography on SA can be performed at sufficiently high frequency during the protocol so that we can trace the time evolution of state $\rho_{SA}(t)$ and its functionals. \end{itemize} Although the assumptions (iii) and (iv) lead to (v), we list it here for clarity because it is requisite for our protocol to work.

 Naturally, $d_E$ may be infinitely large in general, but we consider a situation where the system $S$ effectively interacts with only a finite dimensional subspace $E$ of the \textit{universe} $E^\prime$.
 That is, the interaction between $S$ and $E$ is so dominant within the relevant timescale for describing the dynamics of the system that we can justify this assumption.
-In other words, the combined system in $\mathcal{H}_S\otimes \mathcal{H}_E$ undergoes a unitary evolution.
+In other words, the combined system in $SE$ undergoes a unitary evolution.

 For longer timescales, the combined system $SE$ cannot be immune to the effect of interactions with its surrounding environment $E^\prime$.
-A state $\rho_{SE}$ on $\mathcal{H}_S\otimes \mathcal{H}_E$ is now subject to equilibration and will tend to some fixed state $\rho_{SE}^{(0)}$.
-This fact can be used to reset the state $\rho_{SE}$ before iterating the protocol.
-As will be clear later, the initial state $\rho_{SE}^{(0)}$ can be arbitrary, as long as it is a fixed state, albeit unknown.
+A state $\rho_{SE}$ is now subject to equilibration and will tend to some fixed state $\rho_{SE}^{(0)}$.
+This fact can be used to reset the state $\rho_{SE}$, albeit unknown, before iterating the protocol.
+Further, we shall take it for granted that $\rho_{SE}(0)$ is pure, as assumed in (iii), because we can always purify it by appending an additional Hilbert space to $E$.

-Another important assumption is that we are allowed to provide as many ancillary states as necessary, each of which is a maximally entangled pair between $a_1$ and $a_2$:

-They will form the ancillary system $A$ as the protocol proceeds.
-Also, the interaction between $A$ and $E$ is assumed to be negligible.
-Further, we shall take it for granted that $\rho_{SE}$ is initially pure, because, otherwise, we can always purify it by appending an additional Hilbert space.
+Roughly speaking, we shall present two main results in this paper.
+One is that, despite the limited access, it is possible to verify the desired entanglement structure, which is sufficient for our identification purpose.
+And the other is that we show by construction the existence of a protocol to attain the necessary structure in generic situations.
+In the following subsections, we give an intuitive description of these two results and that of the tomography for Hamiltonian identification as well as a remark on quantum control that becomes possible thanks to the acquisition of those information.